Our philanthropic initiative, Every Heartbeat Matters (EHM), focuses on impacting the lives of underserved patients.

 Research and data

-We identify underserved people as those who have a health disparity as defined by the Center for Disease Control and Prevention* and lack awareness of, or access to, medically appropriate healthcare.
+We identify underserved people as those who have a health disparity as defined by the U.S. Department of Health and Human Services* and lack awareness of, or access to, medically appropriate healthcare.

 Our Every Heartbeat Matters measures the results of our philanthropic grants.
-Each partner is required to adhere to our program guidelines and reporting obligations.
+Each partner is required to adhere to our program and reporting guidelines.
 Partners are provided a link to the reporting portal when data are due.

 We partner with an experienced organization, MAP International, to offer EHM partners donated products to perform humanitarian treatment for underserved structural heart and critical care patients outside the U.S. Through this partnership, we are also offering patient care packages, assembled by employees, to underserved patients around the world.